Logo

 Xi Jinping's administration made it easier for banks to issue mortgages, increased foreign participation in the bond market, and increased the national currency renminbi's global role, helping it to join IMF's basket of special drawing right.

-Xi Jinping's administration pursued a debt-deleveraging campaign, seeking to slow and cut the unsustainable amount of debt China has accrued during its economic growth.
+Xi Jinping's administration pursued a debt-deleveraging campaign, seeking to slow and cut the unsustainable amount of debt China has accrued during its growth.

 Xi Jinping has abolished the four autonomous general departments of the PLA, replacing them with 15 agencies directly reporting to the CMC.